 Remember……in France they drive on the wrong side of the road 😉

 A toll tag allows non-stop travel through the toll booths in France.
 You put the tag in your windscreen and as you approach the barrier, the tag beeps and the barrier lifts before you stop.
 The toll tag automatically charges your account for each peage you drive through.
 A big advantage of having a toll tag is that you don’t get stuck in the queue at the peage.
 Also, if you are traveling alone in a right-hand drive car, you don’t have to lean across or jump out and run around.
-But, the biggest reason you may want to get a toll tag, is that it is contactless, which means you are reducing your risk of becoming exposed to the virus.

 You can get a Sanef toll tag when you book your Eurotunnel ticket.
 Or alternatively there are third-party companies that sell European toll tags.
 Emovis have been highly recommended by many of our guests for their service.

 Generally there is a €10 application fee for the tag, and a small monthly charge for each month you use it (usually €2-€5), and a nomimal annual management fee.
 If you are thinking about getting one, you need to consider how much use it will get to justify these costs.

 We recently have been sent a great link by our friends at Rhino Car Hire who have now negotiated a deal with Emovis to get a discount.
 You don’t have to book a car with them, however, it’s good to know they exist!
 Click here to get your Emovis Discount via Rhino Car Hire here.